van-8/mm-site/index.md

 permalink: /
 ---

-## 楊崗 Van is a Chinese-American director, writer, and cinematographer.
+## 楊崗 Van is a Chinese-American director, writer, and cinematographer born in Taiwan.

 Currently a filmmaker in the [neuroscience lab](https://www.affective-science.org/) of [Prof. Lisa Feldman Barrett](https://lisafeldmanbarrett.com/).